 We recommend filtering out the anomalies on certain criteria for most use cases, then selecting them all in the bulk creation.

 The first two methods are great for creating tasks in the office and sending them to your technicians, but it's also very valuable to let information flow in reverse.
-Technicians, workers, or site managers who spot issues on site can create a punch list item to document it.
+Technicians, workers, or site managers who spot issues on site can create a task to document it.

-In the Field Link, you can use the Create Punch List Item button on the bottom left of the screen to create a new item.
+In the Field Link, you can use the Create Task button on the bottom left of the screen to create a new item.
 You give it a description and drag the map underneath the crosshairs to position it accurately.

 Create punch list item in the field

-When creating punch list items or working on them in the field, you might want to add more information.
+When creating tasks or working on them in the field, you might want to add more information.
 This can be done in 2 ways:

 1. You can add attachments.
 This is useful for attaching photos (visual and thermal), videos, IV curve measurements, CAD plans, etc.